skriegman/2019-RSS/README.md

     cd ../voxelyzeMain/
     make

-Navigate back out to the exp folder and run one of the .py experiments (detailed in the paper) with two args (seed and runtime; let's set both to 1 for now):
+Navigate back one level to the exp folder and run one of the .py experiments (detailed in the paper) with two args (seed and runtime), both of which can be set to 1 for now.

     cd ../exp
     python RSS_0B_Half_Leg_XYZDB.py 1 1

-You should start seeing output in your console, and a newly created directory (~/2019-RSS/evosoro/run_1), which contains the results of the simulation.
+This creates a directory (~/2019-RSS/evosoro/run_1) to hold the results.

+Output should appear in the console.

-After allowing the experiment to run for a few generations, you can view the current shape/controller adaptation by opening one of the generated .vxa files within the VoxCAD GUI.
+After the experiment runs for a few generations, the current shape/controller adaptation can be seen by opening one of the generated .vxa files within the VoxCAD GUI.
 A .vxa file is just an XML file representing a robot that can be simulated by VoxCad/Voxelyze.

-Navigate to 2019-RSS/evosoro/_voxcad/release:
+Navigate to 2019-RSS/evosoro/_voxcad/release.

     cd ../_voxcad/release

-Open VoxCad:
+Open VoxCad.

     ./VoxCad